Wyatt Earp: California

 On May 12, 1864, Nicholas Earp organized a wagon train and headed to San Bernardino, California, arriving on December 17.
-By late summer 1865, Virgil found work as a driver for Phineas Banning's stage coach line in California's Imperial Valley, and 16-year-old Wyatt assisted.
-In spring 1866, Wyatt became a teamster transporting cargo for Chris Taylor.
-From 1866-68, he drove cargo over 720 mi on the wagon road from Wilmington through San Bernardino, then Las Vegas, Nevada, to Salt Lake City, Utah Territory.
+By late summer 1865, Virgil found work as a driver for Phineas Banning's stagecoach line in California's Imperial Valley, and 16-year-old Earp assisted.
+In spring 1866, Earp became a teamster transporting cargo for Chris Taylor from 1866 to 1868.
+He drove cargo over 720 mi on the wagon road from Wilmington through San Bernardino, then Las Vegas, Nevada, to Salt Lake City, Utah Territory.

-In spring 1868 Earp was hired to transport supplies needed to build the Union Pacific Railroad.
-He learned gambling and boxing while working on the rail head in the Wyoming Territory.
-He developed a reputation from officiating boxing matches and refereed a fight between John Shanssey and Prof. Mike Donovan on July 4, 1869, in Cheyenne, Wyoming, in front of 3,000 spectators.
+In spring 1868, Earp was hired to transport supplies for the Union Pacific Railroad.
+He learned gambling and boxing while working on the railhead in the Wyoming Territory and developed a reputation from officiating boxing matches.
+He also refereed a fight between John Shanssey and Prof. Mike Donovan.

 Lawman and marriage

-In spring 1868 the Earps moved east again to Lamar, Missouri, where Wyatt's father Nicholas became the local constable.
-Wyatt rejoined the family the next year.
-Nicholas resigned as constable on November 17, 1869, to become the Justice of the Peace.
-Wyatt was appointed constable in his place.
+In spring 1868, the Earps moved east again to Lamar, Missouri, where Earp's father, Nicholas, became the local constable.
+Earp rejoined the family the next year, and Nicholas resigned as constable on November 17, 1869.
+Earp was appointed constable in his place.

 First gunfight

-Wyatt Earp and his brother Virgil visited the family in Monmouth, Illinois.
-Afterward, Virgil went to Missouri and Wyatt went to Beardstown, Illinois, 70 mile south, where he spent the summer of 1869.
+Earp went to Beardstown, Illinois, 70 mile south, where he spent the summer of 1869.
 Beardstown was undergoing a boom thanks to a rail line being laid through town.

-During mid-1869 in Beardstown, Illinois, a railroad brakeman named Tom Piner mocked Wyatt, calling him "the California boy", a euphemism for coward, implying that Wyatt had gone to California to avoid serving in the Civil War.
-Although Wyatt had attempted to join the army - he'd been stopped by his father - and he took offense at Piner's remarks.
-They fought and Wyatt tossed Piner outside.
-Piner drew his gun and so did Wyatt.
-The two men exchanged shots; Wyatt wounded Piner in the hip.
+During that summer in Beardstown, a railroad brakeman named Tom Pinard mocked Wyatt, calling him "the California boy", a euphemism for coward, implying that Wyatt had gone to California to avoid serving in the Civil War.
+Although Wyatt had attempted to join the army at 13 and had been stopped by his father, he took offense at Piner's remarks.
+They fought inside Walton's Hotel, a brothel owned by John T. Walton, and Wyatt tossed Pinard outside.
+Both men drew their guns and exchanged shots; Wyatt wounded Pinard in the hip.

 Marriage to Urilla Sutherland

-In late 1869 Earp courted 20-year-old Urilla Sutherland, daughter of William and Permelia Sutherland who operated the Exchange Hotel in Lamar, Missouri They were married by Earp's father on January 10, 1870.
-Wyatt bought a lot on the outskirts of town for $50 where he built a house in August 1870.
+In late 1869, Wyatt Earp courted 20-year-old Urilla Sutherland, daughter of William and Permelia Sutherland, who operated the Exchange Hotel in Lamar, Missouri, the Barton County seat.
+They were married by Wyatt's father on January 10, 1870.
+Wyatt bought a lot on the outskirts of town for $50, where he built a house in August 1870.
 Urilla was about to deliver their first child when she died from typhoid fever.
-In November, Earp sold the lot and house for $75.
-He ran against his elder half-brother Newton for the office of constable and won by 137 votes to Newton's 108, but their father lost the election for Justice of the Peace in a very close four-way race.